10 Literary Haunts That Are Haunted

 The Witching Hour

-It’s true that in New Orleans, St. Louis Cemetery No 1 has the reputation of being the oddest cemetery, even holding a voodoo priestess, but the most haunted cemetery with a wealth of bookish pedigree is Lafayette Cemetery No 1.
+It’s true that in New Orleans, St. Louis Cemetery No 1 has the reputation of being the oddest cemetery, even holding a voodoo priestess.
+However, the most haunted cemetery with a wealth of bookish pedigree is Lafayette Cemetery No 1.